abpframework/abp/docs/en/Blog-Posts/2019-02-22/Post.md

 ## Road Map

-There are too much work before first stable version (v1.0).
+There are still too much work to be done before the first stable release (v1.0).
 You can see [prioritized backlog items](https://github.com/abpframework/abp/issues?q=is%3Aopen+is%3Aissue+milestone%3ABacklog) on the GitHub repo.

-However, according to our estimation, we have planned to release v1.0 in Q2 2019 (probably in May or June).
+According to our estimation, we have planned to release v1.0 in Q2 of 2019 (probably in May or June).
 So, not too much time to wait.
 We are also very excited for the first stable release.

 We will also work on [the documentation](https://abp.io/documents/abp/latest) since it is far from complete now.